World-systems theory: Criticisms

 World-systems theory has attracted criticisms from its rivals; notably for being too focused on economy and not enough on culture and for being too core-centric and state-centric.
 William I. Robinson has criticized world-systems theory for its nation-state centrism, state-structuralist approach, and its inability to conceptualize the rise of globalization.
 Robinson suggests that world-systems theory does not account for emerging transnational social forces and the relationships forged between them and global institutions serving their interests.
 These forces operate on a global, rather than state system and cannot be understood by Wallerstein's nation-centered approach.

 According to Wallerstein himself, critique of the world-systems approach comes from four directions: the positivists, the orthodox Marxists, the state autonomists, and the culturalists.
 The positivists criticise the approach as too prone to generalization, lacking quantitative data and failing to put forth a falsifiable proposition.
 Orthodox Marxists find the world-systems approach deviating too far from orthodox Marxist principles, such as by not giving enough weight to the concept of social class.
+It is worth noting, however, that "[d]ependency theorists argued that [the beneficiaries of class society, the bourgeoisie,] maintained a dependent relationship because their private interests coincided with the interest of the dominant states."
 The state autonomists criticize the theory for blurring the boundaries between state and businesses.
 Further, the positivists and the state autonomists argue that state should be the central unit of analysis.
 Finally, the culturalists argue that world-systems theory puts too much importance on the economy and not enough on the culture.
 In Wallerstein's own words: